microsoft/CNTK/contrib/Python/doc/gettingstarted.rst

 In the example above, we first create a synthetic data set of 500 samples, each with a 2-dimensional one-hot vector representing 0 (``[1 0]``) or 1 (``[0 1]``).
 We then begin describing the topology of our network by setting up the data inputs.
-This is typically done using the :class:`cntk.reader.CNTKTextFormatReader` by reading data in from a file, but for interactive experimentation and small examples we can use the ``numpy_reader`` to access numpy data.
+This is typically done using the :class:`cntk.reader.CNTKTextFormatReader` by reading data in from a file, but for interactive experimentation and small examples we can use the ``input_numpy`` reader to access numpy data.
 Because dealing with dynamic axis data and sequences is where CNTK really shines, the default input data has a dynamic axis defined.
 Since we're not dealing with dynamic axes here, we set ``has_dynamic_axis`` to False.